 Poorly designed internal architecture of a Bluetooth endpoint, such as a mobile phone, may also lead to attacks.
-Naveed et al. [38] describe how malicious applications on an Android smartphone can hijack connections from attached Bluetooth (medical) devices in order to steal data.
+Naveed et al. [23] describe how malicious applications on an Android smartphone can hijack connections from attached Bluetooth (medical) devices in order to steal data.
 The problem arises from the fact that the Android permission and security model allows any application with the Bluetooth permission to communicate with all external Bluetooth-paired devices.
 A more general lesson that we can draw from the paper is that it is important to pay attention to malicious insiders, such as untrusted apps, residing in the endpoint devices, which may be able to interfere with the communication without fully compromising the device.

 The pairing protocols critically depend on user actions, such as comparing or delivering codes.
-Ellison [20] introduced the concept of security ceremonies where the users are participants to the protocol and their actions are specified, modelled and analyzed just like those of the communicating endpoints.
-Carlos et al. [13] use Bluetooth as an example for reasoning about basic security properties of a security ceremony.
+Ellison [24] introduced the concept of security ceremonies where the users are participants to the protocol and their actions are specified, modelled and analyzed just like those of the communicating endpoints.
+Carlos et al. [25] use Bluetooth as an example for reasoning about basic security properties of a security ceremony.
+We will continue this line of investigation by including the user and user actions in our models of pairing protocols including Bluetooth SSP.

-2.4 Trusted computing and cuckoo attack
+2.5.
+Trusted computing and cuckoo attack

-The published work closest to ours comes from the trusted-computing community.
+The published work closest to ours comes from the trustedcomputing community.
 In trusted computing, a computer or a mobile device incorporates a secure hardware component that is certified by the manufacturer and acts as a trusted entity inside the device.
-The most common secure hardware component is a trusted platform module (TPM) [1], which supervises the boot process of the device and either enforces secure boot or measures (as a cumulative hash value) the loaded software.
+The most common secure hardware component is a trusted platform module (TPM) [26], which supervises the boot process of the device and either enforces secure boot or measures (as a cumulative hash value) the loaded software.
 The latter case is also called dynamic root of trust for measurement (DRTM).
 The latest microprocessors have more advanced trusted execution environments (TEE), such as ARM TrustZone1 and Intel SGX2, which allow trusted software to be isolated and launched after the device has booted.
 A common feature in these technologies is that, in addition to enforcing some security policies inside the computer, they can attest the integrity of the device and its software configuration to an external verifier.
 This could allow, for example, the user to cryptographically verify the integrity of a cryptocurrency wallet before storing high-value secrets to it.
-The attestation naturally needs to be cryptographically linked to a secure communication channel [23] with the verifier.
+The attestation naturally needs to be cryptographically linked to a secure communication channel [27] with the verifier.

-Parno et al. [40] first pointed out the problem that, while users may be able to cryptographically verify that they are communicating with a trusted hardware module and measured software, it is difficult to be certain that they are physically accessing the very device where that module is embedded.
+Parno et al. [28] first pointed out the problem that, while users may be able to cryptographically verify that they are communicating with a trusted hardware module and measured software, it is difficult to be certain that they are physically accessing the very device where that module is embedded.
 In the cuckoo attack, the device in the verifier's physical proximity is not actually trusted but tricks the verifier into believing so.
 The cuckoo device achieves this by forwarding the communication to another device which has the correct configuration and a DRTM for attesting it.